 Regional standing committees comprising industry and government representatives are created to reduce land-use conflicts in caribou management areas.
 The wildlife sanctuary along Highway 40, first officially recommended in 1986, is designated.

 Caribou are put on the provincial Red List of threatened species, defined as species that are at risk and have declined, or are in immediate danger of declining to a nonviable population size.

-Alberta Energy releases “Operating Guidelines for Industrial Activity in Caribou Range” (IL 91-17 ; Alberta Energy).
+Alberta Energy releases Operating Guidelines for Industrial Activity in Caribou Range (IL 91-17 ).

-Caribou are listed as an Endangered Species under Alberta’s Wildlife Act.
-Another caribou management plan is drafted, the “Woodland Caribou Provincial Restoration Plan,” with 5 main recommendations:
+Caribou are listed as an Endangered Species under Alberta’s Wildlife Act (‘Threatened’ is not an available classification).
+Another caribou management plan is drafted by the Fish and Wildlife division of the Alberta government, the Woodland Caribou Provincial Restoration Plan, with 5 main recommendations:

 Caribou are designated an Endangered Species by the Policy for the Management of Threatened Wildlife in Alberta, legislated under Alberta’s Wildlife Act.

 Calgary Herald reports that caribou poaching continues in areas near Grande Cache.
 The Committee on the Status of Endangered Wildlife in Canada (COSEWIC) recognizes the woodland caribou as a rare species.
 A provincial report suggests that the west-central Alberta caribou population has dropped to 300 individuals from a high of 1200 to 1800 in 1968.
 The report cites habitat loss, poaching and predation as the primary causes of the decline.
 The report also provides detailed timber harvesting and access guidelines for the management of caribou habitat areas.